 Kemi is a Borough Commander (GM) with five years' experience at this level.
-She is currently a borough commander in the North West area.
-She is a reluctant user of ICT and feels that the systems are not reliable enough, often falling to manual work arounds where she can.
+She is a reluctant user of I&T and feels that the systems are not reliable enough, often falling to manual workarounds where she can.
 She is willing to learn and try out new solutions if they mean more mundane tasks are automated and free up her and her staff's time for other things.

-• Kemi will benefit from the same tools available to Emma, and will be able to set up MS Teams to collaborate more effectively with her partners from organisations across her borough, including the Local Council, the other emergency services and the charities she works with on a day to day basis.
+Kemi will benefit from the same tools available to Emma, and will be able to set up MS Teams ◆ to collaborate more effectively with her partners from organisations across her borough, including the local council, the other emergency services and the charities she works with on a day-to-day basis.

-• Kemi's 4G enabled tablet allows her to work more flexibly and will have a range of Brigade apps that will help her do her work more efficiently.
+• Kemi's 4G enabled tablet ◆ allows her to work more flexibly and will have a range of Brigade apps ◆ that will help her do her work more efficiently.
 The tablet will allow her to hold meeting papers electronically, and to mark them up with notes in advance of the meeting or whilst at the meeting.
-The tablet will allow her to access the Brigade's LFB Data portal which provides access to a wide range of performance information dashboards and reports, including those created using Power BI, that will help her work and engage with partners in the local council.
+The tablet will allow her to access the Brigade's LFB Data portal ◆ which provides access to a wide range of performance information dashboards and reports, including those created using Power BI ◆, that will help her work and engage with partners in the local council.